rebecavalverde/help-docs/docs/en/edu/invitestudents.md

 ![invite students choices](/help/assets/img/invitestudents/invitestudents.png)

-You will two options prompted to add students to your class.
+You will get two options prompted to add students to your class.

 ### Direct link and class code